Tickets now available!

 Bourbon and Bluegrass is an annual preservation fundraiser and celebration of great American music and cocktails to help safeguard Abraham Lincoln’s beloved summer home.
 Broadcast live from President Lincoln’s Cottage and headlined by Grammy-winner Dom Flemons, the American Songster; this years festivities bring cocktails by Maker’s Mark and Basil Hayden to you!

-Join us as we celebrate American history and culture with performances to thank the veterans of the Armed Forces Retirement Home, for their service and their fortitude during COVID-19 quarantines.
-All proceeds go towards preserving President Lincoln’s Cottage, the birthplace of the Emancipation Proclamation, and to continue Lincoln’s fight for freedom.
+Join us as we celebrate American history and culture with performances to thank the veterans of the Armed Forces Retirement Home for their service and their fortitude during COVID-19 quarantines.
+All proceeds go towards preserving President Lincoln’s Cottage, the birthplace of the Emancipation Proclamation, and continuing Lincoln’s fight for freedom.

 Learn more and buy your tickets here!